 We can work with the GDB as we could with any read/write data source in Manifold.

-We scroll down to the wHydrant Drawing and double-click on it to open it.
+We scroll down to the wHydrant.SHAPE drawing and double-click on it to open it.
 This drawing shows all of the fire hydrants in Naperville as points.
+The illustration above uses the Style pane to set a point size of 3.5 points, and a Stroke size for points of .5 points.

 The dots cover up much of the underlying Google streets layer at first but if we zoom further in we can see that yes, indeed, the dots really do show the locations of fire hydrants in Naperville, Illinois.
 We can see Naperville North High School in the view.

-Absolutely anything we want to do with data in Manifold we can do with this linked data source.
-Manifold's ESRI GDB file geodatabase is fully read/write.
+Anything we want to do with data in Manifold we can do with this linked data source.
+Manifold's ESRI GDB file geodatabase dataport is fully read/write.
 We can work with the drawings and the table as if they were native drawings and tables within the Manifold project, or stored within some other Manifold project nested into this one as a data source.

 For example, we can make selections.
 We switch to the wHydrant table by clicking the table's tab.